ilias1111/ilias1111/README.md

 ## 📊 BI Analyst & Product Enthusiast

-Hey there! 👋 I'm Ilias, a passionate Electrical and Computer Engineer from the University of Patras, diving deep into the fascinating world of data.
-Here's a snapshot of what I do:
+Hey there! 👋 I'm Ilias, a passionate analyst who wants to combine data and automation in the real world

 ### 🛠 Professional Experience
 - **BI Analyst @ Blueground 🏙️ (Athens & Vienna) 2021-**